 JET 154 Job Maintenance

-Job maintenance helps students develop skills and strategies to function competitively on the job.
+Job Maintenance helps students develop skills and strategies to function competitively on the job.
 The job-keeping strategies covered in the course will enhance personal performance.
-Students participate in a four- to five-week unpaid job training placement.
+Students participate in a job training placement.

 JET 155 Job Search